DataBiosphere/toil/README.md

 ```

 reload the objects in the module, such that their module names will be absolute (this is necessary for the serialization that is used).
 Targets in other classes that are imported do not need to be reloaded in this way.

-The script can then be run, for example using the command:

-<code>[]$ scriptTreeTest_Sort.py --fileToSort foo --jobTree bar/jobTree --batchSystem parasol --logLevel INFO</code>

-Which in this case uses parasol and INFO level logging and where foo is the file to sort and bar/jobTree is the location of a directory (which should not already exist) from which the batch will be managed.

-The script will return a zero exit value if the jobTree system is successfully able to run to completion, else it will create an exception.
-The directory 'bar/jobTree', is not automatically deleted and contains a record of the jobs run, which can be enquired about using the **jobTreeStatus.py** command.

-If the script fails because a target failed then the script will return a non-zero exit value and log file information will be reported to std error (these errors can also be retrieved using the jobTreeStatus command).
-If you wish to retry the job after fixing the error then the batch can be restarted by calling

-<code>[]$ jobTreeRun --jobTree bar/jobTree --logLevel INFO</code>

-Which will attempt to restart the jobs from the previous point of failure.

 ##Atomicity
 jobTree and scriptTree are designed to be robust, so that individuals jobs (targets) can fail, and be subsequently restarted.
 It is assumed jobs can fail at any point.
 Thus until jobTree knows your children have been completed okay you can not assume that your Target has been completed.
 To ensure that your pipeline can be restarted after a failure ensure that every job (target):